Graylog2/documentation/pages/upgrade/graylog-2.4.rst

 - NetFlow Plugin - https://github.com/Graylog2/graylog-plugin-netflow
 - CEF Plugin - https://github.com/Graylog2/graylog-plugin-cef

-Make sure you remove all previous versions of these plugins from your ``plugin/`` before starting the new Graylog version!
+.. warning:: Make sure you remove all previous versions of these plugins from your ``plugin/`` folder before starting the new Graylog version!